 In this course you will learn how tools from mathematics and computational physics can be applied to biological problems.
 Topics include deterministic and stochastic simulations of biochemical systems, population models, spatial models and parameter optimization.

-The tentative spring 2019 schedule for the course is presented below.
+The tentative fall 2018 (second period) schedule for the course is presented below.

 The lectures are based on our slides and lecture notes as well as on papers from the scientific literature.
 These will be provided to you as we go along.

 The introduction meeting and lectures will be in the Hans-Uno Bengtsson room (HUB) at Theoretical Physics (Fysicum, building K).

 For students who want guidance on the programming projects, the lecturers will be available in their offices at Theoretical Physics as noted in the schedule.
 It is also possible to ask questions by email or come and look for the lecturers at other times.

 |Tue 6/11 10-12|

 |Wed 7/11 10-12|

 Papers: Gardner (bistable switch) & Elowitz (repressilator)

 |Wed 14/11 10-12|